 Melodics tip: If a sound in your surroundings sparks your creativity, why not capture it on record and use that for your sample.

 Import the audio files into your Digital Audio Workstation (DAW).
 Open your DAW, create a new project, and drag the selected samples into your workspace.
-Make sure to organize them in a way that makes it easy to access and manipulate later.
+Make sure to organise them in a way that makes it easy to access and manipulate later.

 Experiment with slicing, time stretching, and pitch shifting to create unique sounds.
 Play around with different combinations of these techniques to manipulate the samples.
 Slicing can help you rearrange sections, while time stretching and pitch shifting allow you to adjust the tempo and tonal qualities, giving your track a distinct edge.
 Don't be afraid to try out unconventional methods to discover new textures!